Use AI with formulas

 For tables, pivot tables, and input tables, you can select a column in the Element properties > Columns list or directly within the element.
 For visualizations, you can accomplish this in the Element properties > Columns list or in the underlying data table.

-3. In the formula bar, click icon_formula-assistant Formula assistant to open the menu, then select Explain this formula.
+3. In the formula bar, click Formula assistant to open the menu, then select Explain this formula.

 Table showing a column generated by a formula.
 Formula assistant menu displayed with cursor over the "Explain this formula" option.